castlabs/python_programming_task/SOLUTION.md

 ## Intro

-My first solution goals are: robustness and development time.
+My solution goals are: robustness and development time.

 To achive that I: want to write as little code as it is possible.
 All tasks besides buissness logic will be provided by external packages.

 ## Solution

 ### Glossary
-  - app - proxy about which talk is about in task description
+  - app - proxy described in README.md
   - user - third party actor, can be human can be machine
   - upstream - location where request should be send to by the app, combination of: ip or fqd, port